Asymptotic Geometry of Four-Dimensional Steady Solitons: Scalar curvature along integral curves of

 \section{Scalar curvature along integral curves of $-\nabla f$}

 Recall that $\left(M^4, g, f\right)$ satisfies \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}.
-The main result of this section is Theorem \ref{Upper-bound-on-curves} which gives a quantitative decay estimate for the scalar curvature along integral curves of $-\nabla f$: once the manifold is sufficiently close to $\sph^2\times\R^2$ at a point $q$ which is at some large distance from $o$, the curvature along the integral curve $\Phi_{-t}(q)$ of $-\nabla f$ decays at most on the order $t^{-1}$.
-Moreover, if the blow-down limit along $\Phi_{-t}(q)$ is exactly $\sph^2\times\R^2$, the product $t\,R(\Phi_{-t}(q))$ converges to the sharp constant $1$.
+The main result of this section is Theorem \ref{Upper-bound-on-curves}, which gives a quantitative decay estimate for the scalar curvature along integral curves of $-\nabla f$: once the manifold is sufficiently close to $\sph^2\times\R^2$ at a point $q$ that is at some large distance from $o$, the scalar curvature along the integral curve $\Phi_{-t}(q)$ is bounded above by $Ct^{-1}$ for all $t>0$.
+Moreover, if dimension reduction along $\Phi_{-t}(q)$ yields $\sph^2\times\R^2$, then the product $t\,R(\Phi_{-t}(q))$ converges to $1$.
 As a consequence, we show that the volume growth of $M$ is strictly faster than that of $\Bry^4$ (Corollary \ref{Cor:volume-growth}).

 We begin with a preliminary lemma showing that at points where the manifold is sufficiently close to $\sph^2\times \R^2$, the scalar curvature must be small. \begin{lemma} Given $\eta>0$, there exists $\epsilon>0$ such that if $x\in M$ is an $(\epsilon,2)$-center, then $R(x)\le \eta$. \end{lemma}